 It was something she told herself often since remembering what the fragment of her soul had been through in the cursed timeline.
 It didn’t stop the questions, though.

 Michael’s jaw tensed as she crouched down in front of the stone memorial, seeing her own face reflected amongst the dead.
 Michael leaned into the image, her fingers gripping the cold surface as her eyes glowed and Angel Sight marred the surface.
-When she pulled herself back from the wall of the dead, John’s name was etched beside Uriel’s.
+When she pulled herself back from the wall of the dead, John’s name was etched beside her family.

 Did I fail you too, John?
 Like the rest of the names on this cursed rock.